Hiram E. Fitzgerald: Research Focus

-Fitzgerald’s research focused on early childhood development, infant mental health, and the study of adverse experiences on children and families.
-His work had a particular focus on the impact of fathers on early childhood development, the etiology of alcoholism, American Indian/Alaska Native early childhood development, and family development in community contexts.
-He also contributed research into implementing community models of organizational process and change as well as research of issues related to the scholarship of engagement.
+Fitzgerald's research focused on early childhood development, infant learning and attention, infant mental health, and the study of adverse experiences on children and families.
+His work had a particular focus on the impact of fathers on early childhood development, the etiology of alcoholism, American Indian/Alaska Native early childhood, and family development in community contexts.
+He also contributed research into implementing community models of organizational process and change as well as research of issues related to the scholarship of community engagement.

-Fitzgerald has over 600 scholarly publications, including peer reviewed journal articles, chapters, books, technical reports, and abstracts/proceedings.